eea/eea.pdf/README.rst

 Can customize PDF (eea.pdf.customize)
 -------------------------------------
-Assign this permission to roles that you want to be able to contextually customize how the output PDF look and feel
+Assign this permission to roles that you want to be able to contextually customize the output PDF look and feel
 Default: Manager, Site Administrator

 Dependencies